TafadzwaLawrence/SocialBeings/README.md

 php artisan migrate
 ```

-You can publish the config file with:
+You can publish the config file with:s

 ```bash
 php artisan vendor:publish --tag="socialbeings-config"